traderepublic/SectionKit/README.md

     This `SectionController` is typically used when there are multiple semantically similar items of a model to be displayed and the list of items may dynamically change.

-    > Note: Compared to `DiffingListSectionController` this class doesn't have a `Differentiable` constraint on the generic `Item` type, instead it requires closures in the init to get diffing information for an item.
+    > Note: Compared to the `DiffingListSectionController` this class doesn't have a `Differentiable` constraint on the generic
+    `Item` type, instead it requires closures in the init to get diffing information for an item.